 Self-Advocacy: Resources for Students

-Why use tools for self-advocacy?
+Why use these resources for self-advocacy?

 Language acquisition is a long process, even a life-long process.
 According to Jim Cummins (1979, 1981), it takes 3-5 years of immersion to develop fluency with social English and 5-7 years of immersion to develop fluency with academic English.
 And while developing this fluency, language learners may require exponentially more time and focus to think, read, write, listen, and speak when using English.